 Pricing models vary sharply across the platform vendors:

-For an operator, the software license is often the cheapest line item.
+For a producer, the software license is often the cheapest line item.
 The real spend is instruments, RTUs, telemetry infrastructure, and integrator services.
 A full SCADA build-out for a greenfield pad can run six figures, and retrofit projects on legacy operations can run higher.

 What SCADA Software Is Good At

-• You have compression, water injection, or pipeline operations with dynamic states that change faster than a pumper can track.
+- You have compression, water injection, saltwater disposal, or pipeline operations with dynamic states that change faster than a pumper can track.

-For high-rate horizontal programs, midstream operations, and large legacy fields with continuous flow, SCADA is the correct answer.
+For high-rate horizontal programs, midstream operations, and central facilities with continuous flow, SCADA is the correct answer.
+That is true at 50 pads and 500.

 What SCADA Software Is Bad At